Brief Research Report ARTICLE

 Materials and Methods

 Twenty-two students from the University of Caen, Normandy, participated in this study (age: 21.90 ± 1.37 years; 10 females and 12 males).
-The protocol was approved by CPP Sud Méditérranée 2017-A02440-53.
-All subjects gave informed consent in accordance with the Declaration of Helsinki, before participating in this study.
+This study was carried out in accordance with the recommendations of CERSTAPS 2019-18-09-37 with written informed consent from all subjects.
+All subjects gave written informed consent in accordance with the Declaration of Helsinki.
+The protocol was approved by the CERSTAPS.
 We excluded individuals with vestibular disorders and those with current or prior psychiatric disorders.
 One participant stopped the protocol after the first session.
 For women, experiments were scheduled outside of the menstrual period in order to avoid any bias due to hormonal fluctuations (Dennerstein and Burrows, 1979).
 The sessions were carried out in the late afternoon, on the same day of the week, and at the same hour to avoid any diurnal or weekly anxiety variations (Haffen and Sechter, 2006), for a total of three randomized sessions, for three consecutive weeks.
-Before and after each stimulation, participants completed a Graybiel Scale form for motion sickness evaluation (Graybiel et al., 1968), and a 100 mm visual analog scale form (relaxed—tense; Abend et al., 2014) to evaluate mood and psychophysiological alterations (Zealley and Aitken, 1969; Winter et al., 2012; Winter et al., 2013).
+Before and after each stimulation, participants completed a Graybiel Scale form for motion sickness evaluation (Graybiel et al., 1968), and a 100 mm visual analog scale form (relaxed—tense; Abend et al., 2014) to evaluate mood and psychophysiological alterations (Zealley and Aitken, 1969; Winter et al., 2012, 2013).

 Subjects underwent three test sessions: (1) a sham session (no stimulation); (2) a single-duration session (38 min of GVS); and (3) a double-duration session (76 min of GVS).
 GVS was delivered by a galvanic stimulator (NeuroConn®, Germany).
 Stimulation consisted of 1 mA (Utz et al., 2010) and the polarity was changed four or eight times, depending on the stimulation duration.
 Anodal stimulation increases cortical excitability (Nitsche and Paulus, 2000).
 The polarity shifts promote plastic modifications in right and left vestibular cortex.
 During the stimulation, participants were seated in a quiet room.
 When stimulation was finished, the participants waited for 10 min to ensure potential neural plasticity before they completed post-tests.